What is CRM software? Do you need it? If you do need it, do you know why? What type do you need, and how do you go about choosing it?

 First up, you need to know that there are two types of CRM software out there; hardware-based, or the cloud-based (SaaS) online option.

 - Needs to be manually installed on location.
-For this you’re going to need a lot of technical know, in-house or contracted
+For this, you’re going to need a lot of technical knows, in-house or contracted

 - Gives you a lot of control over the whole system and how it’s integrated with your present hardware